 After creating the filesystem, you can verify it by mounting the ISO 9660 image.
-If all is well, you are now ready to burn the CD-R(W).
-A commonly used package to do this is the cdrecord program, contained in the cdrtools package, which is available through OpenBSD's packages and ports system.
+If all is well, you are now ready to burn the CD-R (W).
+The easiest way to do this is to use the cdio(1) utility.